 For our first research question, descriptive statistics about results are shown in Table 2.
 It contains data about effectiveness of participants (i.e., correct number of issues addressed), false positives, and number of suggested improvements.
-Given the sample size, we applied a non-parametric test and performed a Mann-Whitney U-test to test for differences between the control and the treatment group.
-This test, unlike a t-test, does not require the assumption of a normal distribution of the samples.
+Given the sample size, we applied a non-parametric test and performed a a t-test, does not require the assumption of a normal distribution of the samples.
 Results of the statistical test are intended to be significant for a confidence level of 95%.